alban-read/M1-MICRO-FORTH/riscish.md

 This shows the word and word type.

-A literal is marked with a *
+A literal is marked with a <-- literal

 A token is displayed in brackets.